rileyrg/Emacs-Customisations/README.md

         ```

+10. [Marginalia](https://en.wikipedia.org/wiki/Marginalia) margin annotations for info on line

-10. [Marginalia](https://en.wikipedia.org/wiki/Marginalia) are marks or annotations placed at the margin of the page of a book or in this case helpful colorful annotations placed at the margin of the minibuffer for your completion candidates
+    are marks or annotations placed at the margin of the page of a book or in this case helpful colorful annotations placed at the margin of the minibuffer for your completion candidates

+    :ID: f3802197-c745-40b2-ac0d-72d7da291aaf

     The [marginalia](https://github.com/minad/marginalia) pckage in emacs is very helpful.